 -Breakfast, Lunch, Dinner / Hotel in Prizren, Kosovo

 Day 7 – A Day in Kosovo

-After a relaxed breakfast we will start a scenic drive towards the Pass of Preval, in the middle of the Sharr Mountains, the other important mountainous chain of Kosovo, besides the Accursed Mountains.
+After a relaxed breakfast, we will start a scenic drive towards the Pass of Preval, in the middle of the Sharr Mountains, the other important mountainous chain of Kosovo, besides the Accursed Mountains.
 At the pass, we will have a leisurely walk in the surroundings and then drive to the Serb village of Strpce, where we will have lunch in a traditional restaurant.
-In the afternoon, the last leg of the transfer, will bring us in Europe’s youngest capital: Prishtina.
+In the afternoon, the last leg of the transfer will bring us to Europe’s youngest capital: Prishtina.
 The town’s cafés, restaurants and clubs are always particularly lively and offer a great evening/night out at the end of the tour.